Why Do I Keep Dreaming About My Ex?

 Need to process feelings about your ex?

-Theories and interpretations of the subconscious
+Theories about the subconscious

 • Psychodynamic theory.
 Freud theorized that dreams serve as a window to the unconscious mind.
 He was a psychologist and dream researcher who believed dreams directly related to waking experiences and could offer meaningful information when analyzed.
 Freud’s theories led to many theories on why people have sex dreams, dreams about relationships, love, and connections and how the themes of these common dreams might be reflected in their real lives.